Delio Rossi

 Delio Rossi (born 26 January 1960) is an Italian football manager and former footballer who played as a midfielder.
-He was most recently in charge as head coach of Serie B club Ascoli.

 Playing career

 Rossi was born in Rimini.
-His playing career was not a bright one, as he reached his personal top from 1981 to 1983, playing in the Serie B with U.S. Foggia, where he spent most of his footballing time.
-He retired in 1989, after a season played with Fidelis Andria of Serie C2.
+His playing career was not a bright one, as he reached his top from 1981 to 1983, playing in the Serie B with Foggia, where he spent most of his footballing time.
+He retired in 1989 after a season with Fidelis Andria in Serie C2.

 Managerial career

 Early years and Serie A debut with Salernitana

-Rossi, a sports science graduate with honours, took his first coaching job in 1990, aged 29, at Torremaggiore, of Promozione league, immediately winning the championship.
-The next year he joined Foggia as youth coach.
+Rossi, a sports science graduate with honours, took his first coaching job in 1990, aged 29, at Torremaggiore in the Promozione league, and immediately won the championship.
+The following year, he joined Foggia as youth coach.
 In 1993, Rossi signed for Salernitana of Serie C1, and led the team to a Serie B promotion.
 After an unlucky comeback to Foggia, and a sixth place in Pescara, Rossi returned to coach Salernitana in 1997, leading the team to its second Serie A promotion in history.
-Rossi guided the team in Serie A too, but was fired in March 1999, as he was unable to lead Salernitana out of the relegation positions.
+Rossi guided the team in Serie A as well, but was fired in March 1999 after failing to keep Salernitana out of the relegation zone.

 Minor teams in Serie A and Serie B

 A troubled year in Genoa and a poor comeback to Pescara were followed by three seasons with Lecce.
-Rossi, appointed as Lecce's coach in February 2002, was not able to avoid relegation to Serie B, but led the team back to Serie A just the next season, and maintained a place in the division the next year.
-He left Lecce in 2004 to be replaced by his maestro Zděnek Zeman, who was head coach at Foggia during Rossi's times in leading its youth team.
+Rossi, appointed as Lecce's coach in February 2002, was unable to avoid relegation to Serie B, but led the team back to Serie A the following season and maintained a place in the division the following year.
+He left Lecce in 2004 to be replaced by his maestro Zděnek Zeman, who was head coach at Foggia during Rossi's time in leading its youth team.

-In December 2004, Rossi replaced Andrea Mandorlini at the helm of Atalanta B.C., last-placed in Serie A. Despite all his efforts and numerous praises, Rossi was not able to let his team escape from relegation.
+In December 2004, Rossi replaced Andrea Mandorlini at the helm of Atalanta, last-placed in Serie A. Despite all his efforts and numerous praises, Rossi was unable to help his team escape relegation.